By any measure Asheville’s catastrophic Flood of 1916 stands as “The Flood by Which All Other Floods Are Measured.”

 The Asheville Fire Department has two large inflatable rafts and three motorized rafts.
 Every fire truck has personal flotation devices on them along with ropes and throwbags used to pull someone caught in swift water to safety, said Klope.

-“All firefighters today are training in a basic level of swift water rescue,” Klope added.
-“We have more than 30 personnel who are trained to a specialist level in swift water rescue.”
+“All firefighters today are trained in a basic level of swift water rescue,” Klope added.
+“We have approximately 30 personnel who are trained to a specialist level in swift water rescue.”
 AFD also has 30 certified divers on staff.

-“During a flood, a lot of our rescues are from cars, people who have driven into flooded waters,” Klope noted.
+“During a flood, a lot of our rescues are from cars, people who have driven into flooded waters,” Klope added.

 That’s where the Public Works Department comes in.
 They and the Asheville Police Department work quickly to put up barricades on flooded roads or where waters are swiftly rising.